Birdsnest Explorer is an on-prem product, installed on a Windows Server in your datacenter.

 *Internet Explorer may have some features disabled, and support will likely be removed in upcoming versions as Microsoft removes support for the browser

 Yes.
-The 20Road Managed Installer provides simple step by step install that can usually be completed in under 10 minutes from a bare Windows Server build, all from the Managed Installer GUI.
+The 20Road Managed Installer provides simple step by step install that can usually be completed in around 10 minutes from a bare Windows Server build, all from the Managed Installer GUI.

 Birdsnest Explorer doesn’t currently have any licensing hooks that would allow for a limited trial version.
 If we can’t get Birdsnest Explorer to do what you need and/or you aren’t satisfied, then of course we would refund your purchase.